Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

-May 5, 2020: Three weeks is like forever in a crisis, especially after considering all that’s been lost, including, our inherent trust in bureaucrats, academicians, the media, and medical professionals.
-The cumulative COVID deaths according to CDC reporting has climbed to 68,934, and while this is tragic, it’s significantly less than the 500,000 Americans we were told would die from COVID by the end of April.
+May 5, 2020: Three weeks is forever in a crisis, especially considering all that’s been lost, including, trust.
+The cumulative COVID deaths according to CDC has climbed to 68,934, and while this is tragic, it’s significantly less than the 500,000 Americans we were told would die by the end of April.

-Three dramatic weeks ago, our trust in crisis managers Deborah Brix and Anthony Fauci was implicit; a trust so unwavering we formulate a hypothesis to disprove the COVID virus is human caused.
-We’re so confident all fingers for this catastrophe point at China, we develop a null hypothesis asserting if the virus behaves differently than a naturally occurring virus it’s because it’s human caused.
-To prove our null hypothesis, we develop an exponential model, because things in nature follow exponential patterns and discover the COVID virus is behaving like a natural virus, which doesn’t necessarily negate the possibility it’s human engineered.
+Three dramatic weeks ago, our trust in crisis managers Brix/Fauci was implicit; a trust so unwavering we formulate a hypothesis to disprove COVID is manmade.
+We’re so confident all fingers for this catastrophe point at China, we develop a null hypothesis asserting if the virus behaves different than a naturally occurring virus it’s manmade.
+To prove our null hypothesis, we develop an exponential model, because things in nature follow exponential patterns and discover the COVID virus behaves like a natural virus, which doesn’t negate the possibility it’s human engineered.

-Our analysis takes us beyond attempting to prove COVID’s origins to investigate why academic models are so hyperbolically wrong, and why there’s little interest in correcting them.
-Treating the world as a statistical population, we use the Italian COVID crisis as a subsample and build a statistical inference to predict that by COVID’s projected apex on April 14th, the U.S. will likely have experienced 30,500 deaths.
-This seems wildly implausible as experts assure us the cumulative death count by April 14th is going to be 250,000.
+Our analysis takes us beyond proving COVID’s origins to investigate why academic models are so hyperbolically wrong, and why there’s no interest in correcting them.
+Assuming COVID behaves the same everywhere, we use the Italian COVID crisis to build a statistical inference to predict that by April 14th, the U.S. will likely have 30,500 cumulative COVID deaths.
+This seems wildly implausible as experts assure us there will be 250,000 COVID death by then.
 When apex day arrives, however, the death count is 23,650, slightly below our prediction but inexcusably ten times below expert assessments.

-What follows Apex Day is as shocking as it is unbelievable.
+The aftermath of Armagedón is as shocking as it is unbelievable.
 By announcing COVID’s in remission, the CDC finds themselves at odds with government experts.
 Not to be upstaged, Deborah Brix announces CDC data cannot be trusted and counters by asserting COVID deaths are being under-counted even though her partner Anthony Fauci contends they’re being over-counted.
-To find out which side of trust CDC data lies, we’ll later use our exponential model to track COVID’s remission, to help make monthly projections, and compare our projections with the big three COVID models from the University of Washington (UW), University of Pennsylvania’s Wharton School of Business (Penn), and the Federal Emergency Management Agency (FEMA).
-We’ll even be so bold as to predict the day when COVID’s no longer an epidemic and look for validation in unlikely places.
+To find out which side of trust CDC data lies, we’ll use our exponential model to track COVID’s remission and use our monthly projections to compare against the big three COVID models from the UW, University of Pennsylvania’s Wharton School of Business (Penn), and the Federal Emergency Management Agency (FEMA).
+We’ll even be so bold as to predict the day when COVID’s no longer an epidemic and look for validating evidence in unlikely places.

 After their embarrassing performance in April, you’d think responsible bureaucrats and academics would humbly ask for forgiveness and fade from the limelight, however, the intoxication of fame, coupled with American’s insatiable need for news, even when wrong, keeps COVID experts at the forefront of our crisis.
-Recall how recklessly unrestrained academia has behaved, first the UK model projects 2.2 million Americans will die from COVID by October.
-Not to be outdone, the UW model ups the ante by projecting 250,000 deaths in 14 days, which equates to a death rate two times higher than the UK model.
+Recall how recklessly unrestrained academia’s behaved, first the UK model projects 2.2 million Americans will die by October, then UW ups the ante by projecting 250,000 deaths in 14 days, which equates to a death rate two times higher than the UK model.

-The same UW crew that rendered results 1,057% wrong in April, boldly roars back in May with a new projection, only this time, after having repeatedly embarrassed themselves and all of academia, they’re presenting an estimate so devoid of meaning it’s clear they no longer believe in their ability to make credible projections.
-UW projects[1] that by August 4th, between 95,000 and 243,000 Americans will have died from COVID.
-Notice they no longer provide a single number, which is an indication they’re learning to hedge their bets, only the range is so wide, the model is devoid of sufficient fidelity to be useful for anything other than parody; unfortunately, the government decides to use it for policy.
-Brix/Fauci[2] offer a somewhat narrower prediction that between 75,000 and 100,000 Americans will have died from COVID by August 4th, which is a significantly lower “worst case” estimate.
-Given how poorly previous Brix/Fauci and UW estimates have performed, one would expect credible journalists to challenge these dire estimates or at least question why they are so different, instead, we get compliant silence and a concerted media effort to censor any challenge to prescribed narratives
+The same UW crew that was 1,057% wrong in April, boldly roars back in May with a new projection, only this time, after having repeatedly embarrassed themselves, they’re presenting an estimate so devoid of meaning it’s clear they no longer believe in their ability to perform credible data analysis.
+UW projects that by August 4th, between 95,000 and 243,000 Americans will have died from COVID[1] .
+Notice they no longer provide a single number, which is an indication they’re learning to hedge their bets, only the range is so wide, the model is not useful for anything other than parody but unfortunately, the government decides to use it for policy.
+Brix/Fauci[2] assert between 75,000 and 100,000 Americans will have died from COVID by August 4th.
+Given how poorly previous assertions and projections performed, one expects journalists to challenge these dire estimates or at least question why they’re so different, instead, we get compliant silence and a concerted media effort to censor any challenge.

 Adding upper and lower bounds is deftly strategic because the media never reports the lower number as it lacks hysterical impact; like they’re fond of saying, “if it doesn’t bleed, it doesn’t lead.”
-State and federal policy makers also focus on the upper bound to justify continued lockdowns and mandates.
-If August COVID numbers come in at the high range, our experts can tout their prowess at accurately modeling outcomes, if August numbers come in at the low range, they’ll take a victory lap for the success of their emergency measures, and if the numbers fall in between, it’s an optimal combination of both.
+State and federal policy makers also focus on the upper bounds to justify continued lockdowns and mandates.
+If August COVID numbers come in at the high range, our experts can tout their prowess at accurately modeling outcomes.
+If August numbers come in at the low range, they’ll take a victory lap for the success of their mandate measures, and if the numbers fall in between, it’s an optimal combination of both.

-We are going to build five crisis models to not only demonstrate how easy they are to build, but also because each model provides elements of information that, when subject to scientific rigor, can be used to amass credible estimates of what’s likely to happen.
-Alone, anyone one of these models is insufficient, providing only a piece of the COVID prediction puzzle but their gestalt, i.e., their whole being greater then the sum of their parts, allows credible predictions to be made.
+Our predictions will be based on the gestalt of multiple models where each model provides elements of information that, when subject to scientific rigor, can be used to amass credible estimates of what’s likely to happen.
+Alone, anyone one models is insufficient, providing only a piece of the COVID prediction puzzle, but their gestalt allows credible predictions to be formulated.

-While each of the five models rely on the same data, they use different logic and analysis methods along with different assumptions.
-Each model yields different results based on the assumptions utilized.
+Each model employes different logic and analysis methods along with different assumptions and thus, yields different results.
 This does not make one model necessarily better than another as each provides insight.
-Knowing when one model is optimally appropriate comes down to experience and an understanding of the model’s limitations, which is where our scientific approach becomes paramount.
+Knowing when and how a model is optimally appropriate comes down to experience and an understanding of the model’s limitations, which is where our scientific approach becomes paramount.
 This is a salient distinction from the Brix/Fauci and UW models.
 Brix/Fauci are medical doctors, not scientists, the UW model was developed in a university medical department, not a STEM department.
 The Penn model comes from a business school, and while likely skilled at statistics and accounting they are not trained in the scientific methods of data analysis.
 The FEMA model is developed by bureaucrats and likely lacks scientific rigor.

-As with any scientific problem, we begin by stating our knowns, unknowns, and assumptions
+As with any scientific endeavor, we begin by stating our knowns,

 - The first COVID death[3] in America occurs on February 29, 2020.